 We quickly learned that the challenge regarding instruction in ethics is that many students are typically not exposed to identifying, analyzing, and applying ethical principles in their respective levels and ﬁelds of study.
 While general educational classes are designed with concepts and skills in mind to provide foundational knowledge to students, ethical paradigms of personal and social responsibility are not necessarily integrated directly or effectively.

 In addition, students may lack ethical awareness (the process of identifying the ethical issues involved, the parties who have a stake in the action, what is at stake, and what the action options are), ethical judgment (the process of weighing the ethical considerations that bear on the situation and determining a course of action), and ethical action (the process of deciding that something is “right” or “wrong” is not enough—the value must be demonstrated and applied in one’s own behavior and in the treatment of others).

 What we weren’t expecting is how the design and implementation of this project would affect our team so personally.
 We engaged in spirited conversations and reﬂected on our own ethical systems and decision-making.
 We shared stories from our own lives, some of which ended up as content or as media in these modules.
 It was an experience that none of us will forget.

-Our ultimate hope for this project is for faculty to gain strategies and resources to integrate ethics and ethical concepts effectively in their classes, but also that students learn and apply this knowledge into their own relationships, into other classes they take, and into their communities.
+Our ultimate hope for this project is for high school and college faculty to gain strategies and resources to integrate ethics and ethical concepts effectively in their classes, but also that students learn and apply this knowledge into their own relationships, into other classes they take, and into their communities.